National Eating Disorders Recovery Centre

 Eating disorders: Myths and Misconceptions

-There are a whole range of myths about Eating Disorders that can delay early detection and treatment.
-These myths can also contribute to the stigma experienced by those living with an Eating Disorder, and their family and friends.
+There is a whole range of eating disorders: myths and misconceptions that can delay early detection and treatment.
+These myths can also contribute to the stigma experienced by those living with an eating disorder and their family and friends.

 Fact: Eating Disorders almost always occur in people who have engaged in dieting or disordered eating.
 Persistent and unhealthy dieting can lead to significant mental and physical consequences.
 This is particularly true if the dieting behaviours start in childhood or adolescence.
 Dieting is linked with depression, anxiety, nutritional and metabolic problems, and contrary to expectation, an increase in weight.
 Intuitive eating is far better way to follow your body’s lead.